How To Expedite a Passport: Your Essential Guide to Hassle-Free Adventures

 How to expedite a passport is a question I get asked all the time.
-Given the COVID era, delays are expected, and expedition seems to be the new norm for many of us.
-With how the world has been for the past few years, it’s not uncommon for many people to have last-minute travel plans only to realize that their passport has expired or been lost.
+During the COVID era, delays were expected, and expeditions became the new norm for many of us.
+Given how the world has been over the past few years, it’s not uncommon for many people to have last-minute travel plans only to realize their passports have expired or been lost.

 From the outset, this may sound like a problem that’s easily fixed, but Passport applications can take a long time.
-What’s worse is that many government facilities work even slower than the deadlines they provide, which makes the process drag on even further.
-But there’s a fix – expediting a passport.
+What’s worse is that many government facilities work even more slowly than the deadlines they provide, which makes the process drag on even further.
+But there’s a fix: expedite a passport.

-If a traveler needs their passport as soon as possible, they will need to expedite their application as quickly as possible.
+If a traveler needs their passport as soon as possible, they will need to expedite their application.
 Unsure how expediting a passport works?
 This guide will cover it all!

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.